MisterChief95/sd-forge-extra-samplers/lib_es/res4lyf/PORTING_NOTES.md

 # RES4LYF Forge Port Notes

 This package contains the Forge-facing RES4LYF sampler port used by `sd-forge-extra-samplers`.
-The source of truth for the upstream code is the local clone at `extensions/RES4LYF`, currently matching:
+The source of truth for the upstream code was the local clone at `extensions/RES4LYF`, currently matching:

 - Project: RES4LYF